just-js/just/README.md

 - binary will be in foo directory under current directory

 ## Summary
-- 14 MB binary
+- 15 MB static binary, 17 MB dynamic
-- 15MB RSS
-- Single C++ header file
+- 8MB startup RSS for static binary, 12 MB for dynamic
-- less than 4k loc
+- less than 5k loc
 - builds in 4 seconds

 ## Roadmap